Web APIs, Python Requests & Performing an HTTP Request in Python Tutorial

 python -m pip install requests

-It’s always recommended to manage the Python packages required for different projects in virtual environments; this way, the packages for one project will not interfere and break system tools in other projects because they are isolated – instead of being installed globally.
+It’s always recommended that the Python packages required for different projects be managed using virtual environments; this way, the packages for one project will not interfere and break system tools in other projects because they are isolated – instead of being installed globally.

-Now we’ve got the requests module installed, let’s see how it works.
+Now we’ve installed the requests module, so let’s see how it works.
+Follow along with the code in this DataLab workbook.

-An important thing to note is GET is a read-only operation meaning it’s only suitable for accessing existing resources but should not be used to modify them.
+is a read-only operation, meaning it’s only suitable for accessing existing resources and should not be used to modify them.

 To demonstrate how the request module works, we will use JSONPlaceholder, which is a freely available fake API used for testing and prototyping.